-Since everyone has an iPhone or iPad, I’m going to start here.
-You want to use an iPad if you have a choice, but an iPhone will do.
-First, if you don’t have iMovie, download it from the App Store.
-It’s Apple software, which means it’s not only free, but fairly easy to use.
+Most people can use the built-in Camera app.
+I liked using iMovie, which is a free download from the App Store.
+It allows you to do simple editing, including trimming dead space at either end of a performance, or two put several recordings together.
 I’ve made a short YouTube video that takes you through the entire process, from recording to exporting.
 The one snag will be that you may not have Dropbox on your device, which means you’ll have to do the transfer from your PC or Mac.
 This support post from Apple should do the trick to establish a connection between your device and your computer, if you don’t have one established.
 Please transfer the file(s) in MOV format to the Dropbox link I have provided.
-I will convert your file to MP4 format using the VLC Media Player.

 If you don’t have a microphone stand, music stand, or something that your device can attach to or sit on, then use a small table built up with books and put it a foot or two to the side and behind the pianist.
 The angle used in my YouTube video above works well.
 Also, make sure your device is placed in landscape.
-You probably don’t have to think about this if you’re using a tablet.
-However, if you’re using a phone, place it so it is wider than it is high.
+This is super important, especially if you’re using a phone.
+Rotate it 90 degrees so that it is oriented wider versus taller!

 Record Early and Often

 Please don’t wait until the last moment to do your recording.
-It’s good to do some testing recording, to make sure that you have your camera set at a good place, and to make sure that your playing is as good when you’re practicing as when you’re recording.
-Although playing for a camera is different than for a live audience, you may face some of the same fears.
+It’s good to do some testing recording, to make sure that you have your camera set at a good place.
+It’s also instructive for the student.
+Your goal is to take just one or two takes, since subsequent takes will actually get worse as you get more picky about the output!
+Although playing for a camera is different than for a live audience, you may face some of the same performance anxiety.
 It’s better to get used to playing for, and ignoring, the technology!

 Grouping Your Recordings